samuel-casey/Tips_for_reading_the_Bitcoin_whitepaper/Tips_for_reading_the_Bitcoin_whitepaper.md

 Getting started learning about Bitcoin is no easy task, but if you’re committed, it’s doable.

-The three questions outlined in this article are not exclusive to the Bitcoin whitepaper.
+The three questions outlined in this article are not exclusive to the [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf).

 I have asked myself similar questions when first learning about many Crypto concepts over the past few years, and every time I found answers by following the same three basic principles: